Vinesh2007/Vinesh2007/README.md

 <h2 align="center">Hi 👋!
-My name is D.Vinesh and I'm a stuent in Madras  Institute of Technology</h2>
+My name is D.Vinesh and I'm a student in Madras  Institute of Technology</h2>
 <text align="center"><pre>😊A Passinate in Web development,Programmin and content creation.
 😊Currently learning Java
 😊A volley Ball addict. </pre></text>